dwjoyce/pythonbook/chapters/Decisions, decisions.rst

 #.
 Each selection statement must contain an ``if`` statement, along with a test to evaluate and at least one line of code to run, indented to the right.
 If the test is evaluated as true, then even if there are ``elif`` or ``else`` statements below, the program will skip them.

 #.
 You can optionally include one or more ``elif`` statements, each with their own tests to evaluate and their own blocks of code.
-If more than one of these evaluated has true, then the first one is run, and the others are skipped.
+If more than one of these is evaluated as true, then the first one is run, and the others are skipped.

 #.
 Finally, you can also optionally include an ``else`` statement, without any test, but with its own block of code to run.
 This block of code is only run if the ``if`` and ``elif`` tests all fail (i.e. are all false).